DrBenjamin/HRStaffPortal/README.md

 #### Update Streamlit & Dependencies
 ##### Update of Streamlit

-To install the latest version of the Streamlit web app framework run the following command:
+To install the latest version of the **Streamlit web app framework**, run the following command:

 ```
 pip install --upgrade streamlit